 Gulf Shores, AL

 Need more seaside pleasures?
 Extend your route into Gulf Shores, Alabama.
 The popular resort city is famous for its sprawling white-sand beaches.
-Gulf Shores is perched on the Gulf of Mexico coast on the southern edge of the Alabama Panhandle.
+One of the most popular travel destinations in Alabama, Gulf Shores is perched on the Gulf of Mexico coast on the southern edge of the Alabama Panhandle.

 When to visit the Southeastern United States